 [Recording may experience delay before playing]

-Kim’s real world experience supports what the research shows: confidential advocacy is intrinsically linked to safety and feelings of control over one’s life and produces better outcomes for victims: psychological distress is reduced and court outcomes are enhanced.
-However, many rural victims live in extreme isolation and may not know advocacy services exist or may be confused about the services advocates provide.
-Even if the program has done a good job promoting its services, just knowing a resource is available, just seeing a flyer in the bathroom, does not guarantee a victim will access it.
+Kim’s real-world experience supports what the research shows: confidential, culturally relevant advocacy is intrinsically linked to safety and feelings of control over one’s life and produces better outcomes for survivors: psychological distress is reduced and court outcomes are enhanced.
+However, many rural survivors, including immigrant and survivors with limited English proficiency (LEP) and/or Deaf survivors, live in extreme isolation and may not know advocacy services exist or may be unsure about the services advocates provide.
+Even if the program has done a good job promoting its services, including in multiple languages, just knowing a resource is available, just seeing a flyer in the bathroom, does not guarantee a survivor will access it.

-In order to provide the best access, advocacy programs typically provide many ways for victims to find out about them and talk with them.
-Implementing AIR is a way to proactively reach victims in the community who are at high risk of continued and escalating violence.
+In order to provide the best access, advocacy programs typically provide many ways for survivors to find out about them and talk with them.
+Implementing AIR is a way to proactively reach survivors in the community who are at high risk of continued and escalating violence.
 Advocates:

-- understand what the victim is facing at this highly stressful time
+- understand what the survivor is facing at this highly stressful time

-- can provide immediately useful and relevant information about what is likely to happen next with the system’s handling of her case
+- can provide immediately useful and relevant information about what is likely to happen next with the system’s handling of the case

-- can help her prepare for when he gets released
+- can help prepare for when the offender gets released

 - know signs for increasing risk and danger